joeknock90/Single-GPU-Passthrough/README.md

 2. Ensure the groups are valid.
 	Yeah.
 We'll assmue that's the case

 3. Isolate the GPU.
 	**Well let's hold on there just a moment.**

 	We don't really want to Isolate the gpu from the system entirely.
 So let's skip this step.

 4. OVMF Libvirt Guest
 	Go ahead and setup libvirt to use OVMF.
-We're going to need it for what we are doing with hotswapping the GPU.
+We're going to need it for what we are doing with hot-swapping the GPU.

 	Setup a Windows VM with no devices passed through.

 	Currently I'm using 2 qcow2 drives.
 One for Windows, and one to store Games.
 Reason being is it's not a huge deal if I lose the games drive, as I can just redownload those making the windows drive smaller and easier to back up so I don't have to go through the installation process again if I bork the host in another project.

-	You can do whatever perfomance optimiztions you want to the host here as well.
+	You can do whatever performance optimizations you want to the host here as well.
 CPU pinning and/or hugepages for ram.
 I suggest both as they have given me moderate performance gains.
 5. Patching the Boot GPU rom.
+6. Working around code 43: See here: https://wiki.archlinux.org/index.php/PCI_passthrough_via_OVMF#.22Error_43:_Driver_failed_to_load.22_on_Nvidia_GPUs_passed_to_Windows_VMs

 ### Patching GPU ROM